eurekasfray/particle/doc/sketch.md

 * A *value* is an expression that cannot be evaluated further.

-* An *lvalue* is an expression that points to an address in memory.
+* An *lvalue* is an expression that refers to an address in memory.

 * An *object* is a location in memory.
 An object is either a variable or function.